-This introduces Arm Compiler 6 and helps you to start working with Arm Compiler 6 quickly.
-You can useArm Compiler 6 from Arm DS-5, Keil MDK, or as a standalone product.
+This chapter introduces Arm Compiler 6 and helps you to start working with Arm Compiler 6 quickly.
+You can use Arm Compiler 6 from Arm Development Studio, Arm DS-5 Development Studio, Arm Keil® MDK, or as a standalone product.